Notice: Changes in dissertation examination process effective from 1 August 2025

 The language of the public examination is decided in advance by the custos (the chair of the public examination) after consulting both the doctoral candidate and the opponent.
 The language of the examination is usually Finnish, Swedish or the language of the dissertation, but it can be another language if the doctoral candidate agrees to it.
 In addition, the doctoral candidate and the opponent can use different languages at the public examination if they agree to such an arrangement.

-The Faculty Council decides on the approval of the dissertation.
+The Dean decides on the approval of the dissertation.
 It also decides on the grade of the dissertation after hearing the grade committee.
 The grading is based on the opponent's and preliminary examiners' statements.

 Opponent's statement

-The opponent is required to submit to the Faculty Council a reasoned written statement on the dissertation within two weeks of the public examination.
+The opponent is required to submit to the Faculty Council a reasoned written statement on the dissertation within a week of the public examination.
 If there is two opponents they can give a joint statement.
 The grading of the dissertation must also take into account the doctoral candidate’s defence of the dissertation at the public examination.

 Before the grading of the dissertation, the doctoral candidate must be provided with the opportunity to object to the opponent’s statement.